-Conductor and pianist Victorien Vanoosten currently serves as assistant conductor to music director Daniel Barenboim at Staatsoper Unter den Linden in Berlin.
-He was appointed music director of the Orchestre de Neuchâtel in Switzerland as of 2019.
+Conductor and pianist Victorien Vanoosten is the music director of the Orchestre de Neuchâtel in Switzerland since 2019.
 He is also the principal conductor of the Orchestre Symphonique du Pays Basque and of DEMOS, a French social project and equivalent ensemble to El Sistema founded by Philharmonie de Paris.
+During the 2018-19 season he had served as assistant conductor to music director Daniel Barenboim at Staatsoper Unter den Linden in Berlin.

 At Berlin Staatsoper, Mr. Vanoosten lead performances of Cherubini’s Médée featuring Sonya Yoncheva in the title role, and Bizet’s Pêcheurs de perles, a Wim Wenders production.
 In 2014, he had been appointed assistant conductor of the Marseille Opera and became associate of music director Lawrence Foster.
 At the Opéra National de Paris, Mr. Vanoosten has conducted a reduced Ring des Nibelungen by Richard Wagner.
 He has lead critically acclaimed performances of French repertoire in particular, including Manon, Hamlet, Hérodiade and André Messager’s Madame Chrysanthème, as well as ballet performances of Sacre du Printemps – conducted from memory – and Prélude à l’après-midi d’un faune, among others.